 How did you get into your field?

-I dabbled in teaching movement early on, taking a Pilates mat certification my senior year of college and teaching group classes the following summer.
-I then joined the corporate world and took about 8 years off of teaching.
-I left finance after the dust settled from the market crash / recession with the goal of bringing mindfulness and stress management to the workplace with my company, Work Flow Yoga.
-My objective was to share tools, techniques and resources for handling the stresses of life through movement, mindfulness, embodiment and self awareness.
+I dabbled in teaching movement early on, taking a Pilates mat certification in college and teaching group classes for a summer.
+Going through societal norms, I entered the corporate world and shied away from teaching.
+Subsequently, the market crash/recession empowered me to leave the finance world and pursue mindfulness and stress management in the workplace.
+Ultimately, Work Flow Yoga was founded to bring movement, mindfulness, embodiment and self awareness to others.

 What is your training background?

-In college I studied Psychology and Urban Planning at Miami University in Oxford, Ohio.
-In 2012 I travelled to Goa, India to study Ashtanga yoga and meditation.
-It didn’t take long to realize I had merely scratched the surface.
-Since then, I’ve gone on to study and train in Restorative Yoga with Judith Lasater, Prison Yoga with James Fox, Yoga Tune Up® and The Roll Model Method® with Jill Miller.
+My background is in Psychology and Urban Planning from Miami University in Oxford, Ohio.
+I travelled to Goa, India in 2012 to study Ashtanga yoga and meditation but it didn’t take long to realize I had merely scratched the surface.
+Since then, I studied and train in Restorative Yoga with Judith Lasater, Prison Yoga with James Fox, Yoga Tune Up® and The Roll Model Method® with Jill Miller.

-Feeling like I was still missing a piece, I completed my Functional Health Coach Certification with Chris Kresser and the Kresser Institute in 2019.
-In March 2020 I begin my three year Somatic Experiencing Practitioner program.
+After that, I found Functional Health Coach Certification with Chris Kresser and the Kresser Institute in 2019 but knowing there is always more, I commenced my three year Somatic Experiencing Practitioner training in March of 2020.

 How long have you been practicing/teaching?